moolshankar/blind75-python/README.md

 # blind75-python
-Blind 75 problem with solutions in single file
+Blind 75 problems with solution in single file

 ## Array and Maps